Spring Creek Greenbelt – Frank E Harris

 Natural Trails

-This is what you should come out here for!
-Although be aware that there is no official trail map, and the trails just meander around.
 You can access them from the parking lot, just head east and then you’ll see an entrance to the north.
 Once you get under the trees you’ll see trails heading off to the right, and as you follow them you’ll see they diverge quite a bit.
 I was mapping on my phone, since there was no official map online.
 I also wanted to make sure i could backtrack in case i got lost (not that it was that big of an area).
 Below is the path i took, which was 2.28 miles, but that also included some backtracking.

-Spring Creek Greenebelt trails go along Spring Creek, but also veer back into the greenbelt, some exiting into nearby neighborhoods.
-There are several points where you’ll cross over side creeks either across rocks, or over little wooden walkways.
+The trails here go along Spring Creek, and also veer back into the greenbelt, some exiting into nearby neighborhoods.
+There are several points where you’ll cross over side creeks either stepping across it via rocks, or over little wooden walkways.
 Not all of the walkways are in good shape, so use caution.
-These trails really wind around and cross into each other over and over, so you won’t get lost, but you likely won’t be able to repeat the path you took, if you come back.
-For instance, i know when i came the first time, i was able to get access to the creek in a couple of spots, but the second time i came (where i mapped the below), i didn’t find one of the access points.
-The trail also follows Spring Creek to the west, and it starts to be a little less maintained (some overgrowth), and does seem to pass under Shiloh and continue.
-I didn’t take that path since i was in shorts and was concerned about poison ivy.
-So the map below is likely not complete.
-It really is surprising that a trail like this has no official site or map.
-It’s obviously maintained since many of the trails are well marked and clear of plants.
-There are wooden walkways to cross some sections.
-When i came out in 2020 there was one section impassible due to a fallen tree, and when i returned in 2021 it had been cleared.
+These trails really wind around and cross into each other over and over, so you won’t get lost, but you likely won’t repeat the same path you took on subsequent visits.
+For instance, i know when i came the first time, i was able to get access to the creek in a couple of spots, but the second time i came (where i mapped the above map), i didn’t find one of the access points.

 Spring Creek Greenbelt is definitely worth a visit if you are exploring the area.
 It may not show up on any of the hiking app resources, but it should.
-It’s frankly strange that this system has no online presence, aside from the single official site that only lists the paved trail, which quite frankly is not the reason to come!
-If anyone knows more about this trail, please leave comments below!
+It’s just strange to me that this system has no online presence, aside from the single official site that only lists the paved trail (not a reason to visit)